zhangjingpu/vrone/README.md

 If you are a developer who aims to develop or adapt your mobile app for VR ONE with Unity, you will be able to jumpstart your Unity project by utilizing the VR ONE SDK.
 If you are using native development in Android or iOS, we will shortly support you with tutorials in the VR ONE wiki.

+## What about Head-Tracking?
+Together with the VR One Unity 3D SDK, Zeiss makes a sophisticated multi-sensor Head Tracking plugin, for the ultimate Virtual Reality experience.
+By default, it is already activated in the VR One Unity Package, but if you wish to use your own head-tracking, you can easily deactivate it.

+The Head-Tracking plugin provided by Zeiss makes use of all the motion sensors available on your smartphone to

 ## What are the requirements to use the Unity package?

 For using the pre-distortion functionality, you need a Unity Pro license with at least a iOS or Android platform license.
+If you use our integrated iOS Head-Tracking, you will need to add the SceneKit framework to the [Link Binary With Libraries] Build Phase.

 ## Which smartphones are currently supported?